 These best practices help frame the foundational work for defining business capabilities, examples of how they should be structured, and what to avoid.
-If you’re looking for a reliable recipe to kickstart business capability modeling for your organization, Ardoq’s Guides combine years of domain expertise with customer feedback.
+If you’re looking for a reliable recipe to kickstart business capability modeling for your organization, Ardoq’s Best Practice Guides combine years of domain expertise with customer feedback.
 We’ve formulated best practice approaches to ensure swift execution and tangible value.
 Our Guides for Business Capability Modeling and Business Capability Realization can help you with:

 - Facilitating collaboration between business and IT to better manage costs and risk

 - Understanding how the business operates in practice

 - Clear documentation on who the experts are in the organization for key capabilities